pokt-network/banano-quest/README.md

 ## Tavern smart contract

 Named after the classic location where gamers go and collect quests, Tavern is a smart contract that allows any Solidity developer to easily extend and make their own custom quest for their custom application.
 For more detailed information visit the repo for [Tavern](https://github.com/pokt-network/tavern).

+The contract rewards players with a [BananoToken](https://github.com/pokt-network/banano-token) which is a Non-Fungible Token (explained below).
+While we added the BananoToken to the contract, any Ethereum token or ETH can be added as a prize for quests.

-## Non-Fungible Tokens (NFT's)
+## BananoToken and Non-Fungible Tokens (NFT's)

 NFT's are based off of an [Ethereum Improvement Proposal](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) standard popularized by [CryptoKitties](https://www.cryptokitties.co/).
 Otherwise known as ERC721, NFT's enable unique properties that normal EIP20 tokens do not offer, namely unique metadata that gives tokens within the same family vastly different values based on scarcity.
 Each BANANO token is an NFT, and depending on how difficult and rare the quest is, can potentially have vastly different value than a common BANANO Token.